Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 The lack of English language or rather my lack of Japanese has not endeared this product to me.

-My personal feeling and conclusion is that you can probably opt for something similar that will perform just as well but with added confidence that you can have from being able to read the packaging.
+My personal feeling and conclusion is that you can probably opt for something similar, from a local known brand, that will perform just as well but with added confidence that you can have from being able to read the packaging.

 - Where can I buy Sumigaki Japanese Charcoal toothpaste?

-- At the time of writing the only place I could purchase this from without importing it myself from Japan was Amazon.
+- At the time of writing the only places, I could purchase this from without importing it myself from Japan was Amazon or eBay.

 - Does it contain peroxides?